 - It’s the use of the annual contingency allowance that gives the alert as to when a salesperson needs help or there is an emergency.

 Roger immediately checks that the other regions have clearly understood the situation and everything quickly returns to normal.

 As things settle down, the obstacles become more obvious and Roger has already identified the next one: negotiation.
 John also provides production data.
 With the elimination of the quarter-end problem, production has a much better flow and is more settled.
 This is a bonus that Roger had not foreseen.

 Roger is summoned to Gary’s house, where he also meets the main shareholder, Ray, who has no faith in him.
 To his great surprise, Ray is thrilled to own a company that makes huge amounts of cash, even though he hadn’t imagined it would be achieved this way when he started it up.
 Roll on the second billion of turnover.

 To Roger’s amazement, he announces that Gary will retire in 6 months and hand the CEO position over to Roger.
-As for Pierce, he will be handed the role of new markets, with the aim to maximise revenues and exploit the full business potential.
+As for Pierce, he will be handed the role of new markets, with the aim to maximize revenues and exploit the full business potential.